telegraphic/ska-sdp-datamodels/README.md

 ## Creating a new release

-When you are ready to make a new release:
+When you are ready to make a new release (maintainers only):

   - Check out the master branch
   - Create an issue in the [Release Management](https://jira.skatelescope.org/projects/REL/summary) project